Singapore by MRT: The East West Line, Tanjong Pagar to Pasir Ris

 But a short walk will take you to pleasant little Pasir Ris Town Park — and another ten minutes will get you to the beach!

-There are small stretches of sand, palm trees, and mangroves (all in evidence above).
+Once you arrive at Pasir Ris Beach Park, you’ll find small stretches of sand, palm trees, and mangroves (all in evidence above).
 There’s also a great boardwalk through the mangrove swamp, where you can see an untamed river (a rarity in Singapore) …

 … and where we were lucky enough to catch a jellyfish bloom!